-๐Ÿ‡ต๐Ÿ‡ญ Philippines visa for Canada citizens
+๐Ÿ‡ต๐Ÿ‡ญ Philippines visa for Canadians

 Canada passport holders must apply for a visa at a Philippines consulate or embassy before travelling.
 Expect documents, an appointment, and lead time measured in weeks.